alvestmm/PowerPlatformGlobalAIHack---DiMu/README.md

 # DiMu 💰 📔- Women Financial Literacy Helper Bot

-[Microsoft Hack Together: The Power Platform AI Global Hack](https://learn.microsoft.com/en-us/events/hack-together-powerplatform-ai/) is a global online hackathon (September 14-28, 2023)🌍, where you can learn, experiment, and get hands-on experience with the new Copilot and AI features in the Power Platform 💻.
+[Microsoft Hack Together: The Power Platform AI Global Hack](https://learn.microsoft.com/en-us/events/hack-together-powerplatform-ai/) is a global online hackathon (September 14-28, 2023)🌍.
+Where you can learn, experiment, and get hands-on experience with the new Copilot and AI features in the Power Platform 💻.

 The goal of Hack Together is to create solutions on the Power Platform that leverage one or more Copilot and AI features.
 Our solution - *DiMu* is a conversational assistant created with Power Virtual Agents' Copilot and Generative AI Capabilites.